rixiobarrios/checkpoint-javascript/readme.md

 **DO NOT** modify the files in the `/test/` folder.

 ## BONUS
-If you finished early, then you can work on this [repo](https://git.generalassemb.ly/seir-129/w03d05-fundamentals-review-and-project-1/tree/master/am-lab)
+If you finished early, then you can go through this tutorial: https://developer.mozilla.org/en-US/docs/Web/JavaScript/A_re-introduction_to_JavaScript

+Feel free to try to compile and execute the code snippets from this tutorial in your code editor!